 After getting home, I checked the loose fit of the optic on multiple rifles, and it was loose on all of them.
 I again checked to see if there was a way that I could re-tighten the mounting latch, but I could not find any.
 No mention of this was made in the owner’s manual either.

 Even though this was a demo unit, I was not able to get any feedback from Hartman on these problems.
 I sent it back and never heard a word from them since.
+I was disappointed by the unit and even more by the company’s service.
 I’ll have a full review of this sight in the future.

-The IWI X95 is a top shelf rifle that can go toe to toe with most any AR style rifle on the market.
-Without any doubt, the X95 design is different and, depending on the amount of experience you have with another rifle system, may take you some time to adjust to it.
+The IWI X95 is a top-shelf rifle that can go toe to toe with most any AR-style rifle on the market.
+Without any doubt, the X95 design is different and, depending on the amount of experience you have with another rifle system, it may take you some time to adjust to it.
 However, the benefits may well be worth the effort.

 In my testing, the X95 seemed as accurate as any of the AR rifles I have shot recently, with the potential for sub-1” groups with the right ammo and shooter.
 Reliability was also impeccable.